mandax/just-go/README.md

 This project uses a Monorepo structure which is managed with Lerna.js.
 Each part of the project is a different package:

 - server - Rest Api Server
-- api - Typescript interface with server
+- api - Typescript interface
-- ui - React + Typescript Ui Components
+- ui - Ui Components
 - manager-pos - Restaurant Manager and Point of Sale app

 ## Dependencies